comitechampagne/PhysiocapCIVC/README.md

 # PhysiocapCIVC
-This plugin is a new version of the already made plugin of @jhemmi (https://github.com/jhemmi/QgisPhysiocapPlugin)
+This plugin is a new version of the already made plugin by @jhemmi (https://github.com/jhemmi/QgisPhysiocapPlugin)

 new fonctionalities were aded to facilitate the using of the plugin :